aathish-max/SQLI-Detetcor/README.md

 The script can distinguish between URLs that are immune to SQL Injection and protected by Cloudflare.

-requirements
+requirements:
 Before you begin, make sure you have the following:
 Python 3 is installed on your system.
 It can be downloaded from the official Python website.
 Request library used to send HTTP requests.
-It can be installed using pip.

-pip install request
+It can be installed using pip. pip install request

 step 1:Script overview

 This script is designed to check a list of URLs for SQL injection vulnerabilities and determine whether a URL is protected by Cloudflare.
 Use the Requests library for  HTTP requests and the urllib.parse module for URL manipulation.

 Here's a brief overview of how the script works:
 It takes a list of URLs as input, either from a file or as a single URL.
 For each URL, it checks for SQL  Injection vulnerabilities by appending a payload to the URL's query parameter.
 It analyzes the response for  signs of SQL Injection and Cloudflare protection.
 The script displays the results in the terminal.

 Step 2:Script Implementation

 # Let's break down the script step by step: Import the necessary modules: